Security Deposit Withholding Dispute Calculator

 If you enter a withheld amount larger than the deposit, the calculator caps the base at the deposit.
 That makes the estimate more realistic for ordinary security-deposit disputes.

-Suppose you paid a $1,500 security deposit.
-After move-out, the landlord kept $900 that you believe should have been returned.
-You want to test a statute that allows 2× damages, and you are not claiming bad faith in this scenario.
+Say you paid a $1,500 security deposit and the landlord kept $900 that you believe should have been returned.
+You want to see what happens under a 2× statutory rule, and you are not claiming bad faith in this scenario.

-If you leave every number the same but switch bad faith to yes, the calculator adds another $900.
-The new total becomes $2,700.
-That comparison is one reason scenario testing is useful: it shows how much the result depends on legal findings, not just on the raw deposit number.
+If you keep the same numbers but switch bad faith to yes, the calculator adds another $900.
+The total becomes $2,700.
+That side-by-side comparison shows why deposit disputes often turn on both the size of the withholding and the legal label attached to the landlord's conduct.

-It is also useful to separate the legal story from the math story.
-The calculator handles the math.
-You still need a clear factual narrative explaining why the deduction was improper, why your timeline matters, and what documents support your position.
-In many real disputes, the strongest demand letters are not the ones with the biggest numbers.
-They are the ones that combine a reasonable damages estimate with a concise explanation, dated photos, inspection notes, and a copy of the statute or lease language that matters.
+The math and the facts serve different jobs in a security deposit withholding dispute.
+This calculator handles the math.
+You still need the narrative: why the deduction was improper, which deadline or notice rule matters, and what documents support your position.
+The strongest demand letters usually combine a reasonable estimate with photos, inspection notes, written communications, and the statute or lease language that applies.

-These definitions can help you pick inputs that match your documents rather than your frustration.
-The more disciplined the inputs are, the easier the output will be to explain in a demand letter, a settlement discussion, or small-claims paperwork.
+These definitions can help you enter numbers that match your deposit records instead of your frustration.
+More disciplined inputs make the estimate easier to explain in a demand letter, settlement discussion, or small-claims filing.

 - Security deposit amount: the total deposit you paid at move-in.
 Some leases break this into security, pet, or cleaning deposits.
 Local law may treat those categories differently, but this calculator treats the entered amount as the total deposit in dispute.